Introduction

 This ensure you can only log in with an SSH key, not with a simple user password.

-We only allow logins through the backend
+We only allow logins through the backend user (see next section), so keep /root/.ssh/authorized_keys empty.

 It is recommended to not add SSH keys through the web console, as these are not easily visible inside the authorized_keys file.

-If you no longer have access to any keys, use the web console to log in as root, then change user to backend su backend
+If you no longer have access to any keys, use the web console to log in as root, then change user to backend su backend and edit the authorized_keys file.

 Connecting

-.
-If your default identity is not a key that has access, you might need to use the -i
+Connecting is simple, simply do ssh backend@<ip address>.
+If your default identity is not a key that has access, you might need to use the -i flag to select the right key on your client.

 Once you have done this, you have access to the server as if it’s your PC’s own command line.

-vs backend
+root vs backend user

-to run priviledged commands and and if necessary, log in as root using su root
+To keep things safe, try to avoid using the root user as much as possible.
+Instead, use backend.
+You can use sudo to run priviledged commands and and if necessary, log in as root using su root.

 Keeping it up to date